- What We Do

 That’s starting to change.

-I’ve been studying using our new Natural Guide to Bay Area Birds and taking trips to our open spaces to hone my skills.
+I’ve been studying using POST’s Natural Guide to Bay Area Birds and taking trips to our open spaces to hone my skills.
 Slowly, very slowly, I’m becoming the birder I want to be.

 Of all the POST-protected open spaces I’ve visited, Wavecrest is by far my favorite place to exercise my new birding skills.
 Situated on the coastal bluffs just a few miles south of Half Moon Bay, this preserve has a varied habitat ideal for a wide range of bird species.